Dino and Carlo's

+Bar and music venue in San Francisco, California, U.S.

 Dino and Carlo's, also known as Dino—Carlo, and Deno and Carlo's, was an American bar and music venue active from 1965 until 1968, and located at 728 Vallejo Street in the North Beach neighborhood of San Francisco, California.

 History

 Dino and Carlo's showcased new musical groups, poets, and artists.
 Most just in the beginning of their careers and many to later become well known.
 The performers were never paid, they put a hat on the front of the small stage to earn some compensation for their performance.
 The clientele included longshoreman and hippies.
 It was a very small club with a small rectangular stage, which barely fit bands like Creedence Clearwater Revival (CCR).
 CCR had a steady weekly gig performing at Dino and Carlo's.

 Many poets had presented their work, among them were Allen Ginsberg, and Richard Brautigan.

 The bar was owned by and named after Dino Pettuchi and Carlo Morilla.
 It was managed by Lou 'the Glue' Marcelli, who was also well known to members of the Dolphin Club in San Francisco.
 In 1969, Freddie Herrera bought Dino and Carlo's, and he opened a rock and roll club in the location and named it the Keystone Korner.